Hector242/Dockerfile_gitlab/README.md

 # Before start

  Set up the volumes location. \
- Normaly just use a environment variable pointing to a directory where all git information will reside.
+ Normaly just use an environment variable pointing to a directory where all git information will reside.